 Please contact the StreamStats by email at firstname.lastname@example.org if you have any questions.

-The reports below document the regression equations available in StreamStats for Ohio, the methods used to develop the equations and to measure the basin characteristics used in the equations, references to GIS data layers used in the analysis, and the errors associated with the estimates obtained from the equations.
-Users should familiarize themselves with this report before using StreamStats to obtain estimates of streamflow statistics for ungaged sites.
+With the exception of the report by Koltun and others (2016), the reports below document the regression equations available in StreamStats for Ohio, the methods used to develop the equations and to measure the basin characteristics used in the equations, references to GIS data layers used in the analysis, and the errors associated with the estimates obtained from the equations.
+The report on the water-use application (Koltun and others, 2016) describes development of the application, the region for which water use data are available, and a brief description on its use and limitations.
+Users should familiarize themselves with these reports before using StreamStats to obtain estimates of streamflow statistics or water use for ungaged sites.

 - Koltun, G.F., Kula, S.P., and Puskas, B.M., 2006, A Streamflow Statistics (StreamStats) Web Application for Ohio: U.S. Geological Survey Scientific Investigations Report 2006-5312, 62 p.

 - Koltun, G.F., 2003, Techniques for estimating flood-peak discharges of rural, unregulated streams in Ohio: U.S. Geological Survey Scientific Investigations Report 03-4164, 75 p.